romanlehner/kodekloud-engineer/senior_devops_tasks/Persistent_Volumes_in_Kubernetes.md

 **Note: By the time of solving this challenge, the hostpath of the volume was empty.
 I created my own index.html file just in case the system is evaluating the task based on the service response.

+    echo 'Welcome to DatacenterCorp Industries!' > index.html kubectl cp index.html <pod>:/var/www/html

+Here the yaml that need to be applied first:

 ```yaml
 apiVersion: v1
 kind: PersistentVolume